Terkwood/BUGOUT/browser/README.md

 ## Deployment

-Deploy from the root directory of this project.  npm build artifacts will be deposited here.
+Deploy from _this_ directory. npm build artifacts will be deposited to this directory.